MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 Sending Alt-Svc over HTTP allows the server to tailor the Alt-Svc Field Value specifically to the client.
-When using an HTTPS RR, groups of clients will necessarily receive the same SvcFieldValue.
+When using an HTTPS RR, groups of clients will necessarily receive the same Dictionary.
 Therefore, HTTPS RRs are not suitable for uses that require single-client granularity.